3scale/3scale-operator/doc/proxyConfigPromote-reference.md

 * The *reason* field is a unique, one-word, CamelCase reason for the condition’s last transition.
 * The *status* field is a string, with possible values **True**, **False**, and **Unknown**.
 * The *type* field is a string with the following possible values:
-  * Invalid: Indicates that the combination of configuration in the ActiveDocSpec is not supported.
-This is not a transient error, but indicates a state that must be fixed before progress can be made;
   * Ready: Indicates the ActiveDoc resource has been successfully reconciled;
-  * Failed: Indicates that an error occurred during reconcilliation;

 | **Field** | **json field**| **Type** | **Info** |
 | --- | --- | --- | --- |